Latest Articles

 Now, you’ve probably heard phrases like “mindset is everything” or “change your mindset, change your life.”
 And sure, having a positive mindset can be helpful.
 It can boost your motivation, help you persevere through challenges, and even improve your overall well-being.

 But here’s the kicker: when it comes to your journey to overcome binge eating, mindset isn’t the whole story.
 In fact, focusing solely on mindset can sometimes leave you feeling even more frustrated and discouraged.
 Why?
-Because it ignores a crucial aspect of human behavior – our biology.
+Because it ignores a crucial aspect of human behaviour – our biology.

 The Survival Instinct: Your Nervous System’s Priority